Cristian Fiél: Career

 As Werder were double winners, Aachen entered the 2004–05 UEFA Cup, giving Fiél another opportunity to play in Europe, making four appearances as the club reached the group stage.
 The following season, Aachen finished in second place, and earned promotion to the Bundesliga.
 Fiél made 30 appearances at this level in the 2006–07 season, but the club were relegated, finishing 17th.

 Fiél spent a further three seasons playing for Aachen in the second division, before leaving the club in 2010, after six and a half years, joining Dynamo Dresden of the 3.
 Liga.
 Despite injuries he was a key part of Dynamo's first-team, making 23 appearances in the 2010–11 season as the team won promotion to the 2.
 Bundesliga.
 The season almost ended in disaster, though, as Fiél scored an own goal in the last game of the season against Kickers Offenbach, which almost cost Dynamo their place in the promotion playoff.
 Dani Schahin saved the day, though, with a winner, and Dynamo secured third place.
 Fiél was able to make up for his earlier mistake in the playoff, scoring the equaliser in the second leg of the playoff against VfL Osnabrück, and setting up Schahin for the winning goal.
 Fiél was named as Dynamo's captain in summer 2011 after the departure of Thomas Hübener, but was replaced in this role by Robert Koch at the beginning of the 2012–13 season.

 Fiél retired in the summer 2015.

 Managerial career

+Dynamo Dresden

 After retiring as a player in the summer 2015, Fiél was hired as a youth coach at Dynamo Dresden.
 He took over as the interim head coach on 23 August 2018 and was the interim head coach until Maik Walpurgis was hired on 11 September 2018.
 He lost his only match as interim head coach.
 On 24 February 2019 he was named head coach of Dresden again.
 On 2 December 2019 he left the club again after it dropped to last place in the 2019–20 2.
 Bundesliga.

+1. FC Nürnberg

+Fiél was head coach of 1.
+FC Nürnberg II between 1 July 2021 and 20 February 2023.
+In Fiél first season as head coach, 1.
+FC Nürnberg II finished the in 11th place in the Regionalliga Bayern.
+He became assistant coach of the first team on 20 February 2023.
+The reserve team was in third place when he became assistant coach of the first team.
+Fiél took over the head coach position at 1.
+FC Nürnberg for the 2023–24 season, finishing 12th.

+Hertha BSC

+He moved to Hertha BSC in the summer of 2024 with a two-year contract.
+On 17 February 2025, he was sacked after a series of bad results, leaving the club in the 14th position.

+Personal life

+Born in Germany, Fiél is of Spanish descent.